maximevdesaintjean/FIJJJAL/pid/README.md

 3) PD
 4) PID

 ### Regulator P
-This regulator is based only on the present error. </br> So, the action on the systeme is calculate like that : `action = Kp * error` where Kp is egale to the proportional factor.
+This regulator is based only on the present error. </br> So, the action on the systeme is calculate like that : `action = Kp * error` where Kp is equal to the proportional factor.

 ### Regulator PI
 The PI regulator use the proportional and integrator actions. </br> The integrator action use the futur error.
 Like we can not predict the futur, we sum all of the previous errors and divided it by the error's number, we take the mean. </br>